Holy Week in the Philippines: Santo Entierro

 The usual highlight of Good Friday is the Santo Entierro (Holy Burial), which is both the name of the rite itself and of the statue of the dead Christ that is its focus.
 Comparable to the Eastern Orthodox and Eastern Catholic practice of processing the epitaphios—a liturgical cloth depicting the dead body of Christ—the sculpted image of the Santo Entierro is left bare or covered to the neck in a shroud of red, white, black, or gold.
 The image is laid in an ornate, flower-decked calandra (bier) that is brought around in a solemn funeral procession.
 The retinue is normally composed of images of saints connected to the Passion narrative, such as Peter, Mary Magdalene, and John the Evangelist.
-Tradition dictates that regardless of the number of images used in the procession, that of the Virgin Mary, dressed in black vestments as the mourning Mater Dolorosa (Sorrowful Mother), is alone in her sorrow and always the last as a mark of her importance.
+Tradition dictates that regardless of the number of images used in the procession, that of the Virgin Mary in black vestments as the Mater Dolorosa (Sorrowful Mother), is alone in her mourning and always the last as a mark of her importance.

-In some places, the Santo Entierro traditional pre-Christian Filipino funerary rites are carried out, such as washing the corpse (the water and cloths given away as holy relics), laying the body in state, or seating the body in a funerary chair.
+In some places, the Santo Entierro has traditional pre-Christian Filipino funerary rites, such as washing the corpse (the water and cloths given away as holy relics), laying the body in state, or seating the body in a funerary chair.
 For instance, in Pakil, Laguna, the Santo Entierro is smoked over burning lanzones peelings; and during the procession, the shoulder-borne calandra makes several stops, placed each time on rests above the burning peelings.
-At each station, a band plays a hymn and then a crier turns towards the bier and shouts clearly, melodically, and loudly three times in Spanish, "¡Señor! ¡Misericordia, Señor!"
-(Lord!
-Mercy, Lord!), with the congregation repeating each time in a melodically penitential low voice.
+At each station, a band plays a hymn and then a crier turns towards the bier and three times shouts clearly, melodically, and loudly three times in Spanish, "¡Señor! ¡Misericordia, Señor!" ("Lord!
+Mercy, Lord!"), which the congregation repeats each time in a melodically penitential low voice.